 Field-hunting tip

-Look in fumarole encrustations country — that is the host setting where vlodavetsite typically forms.
+Look in fumarole encrustations country, the host setting where vlodavetsite typically forms.
 If you start seeing tolbachite, tenorite, hematite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.